-mortgage financing marital home after divorceThe marital home: typically one of, if not the biggest marital asset.
-The two most common ways to deal with the marital home is for one party to retain the home and pay the other party their share of the equity by refinancing the current mortgage.
-The other way is the home is sold and the parties split the net proceeds.
+mortgage financing marital home after divorceThe marital home is typically one of the biggest assets in a marital estate.
+The two most common ways to address the marital home in a divorce are for one party to retain the home and pay the other party their share of the equity by refinancing the current mortgage or for the home to be sold and the net proceeds split.

 What is an Equity Buyout?

-The name, Equity Buy-Out, confuses some people into thinking they have to purchase the house from the other spouse.
-An Equity Buy-Out is actually handled as a refinance loan, not a purchase loan.
-There are two types of refinances that need to considered.
-Just because the court orders one party to buy the equity out of the other party, that doesn’t dictate the type of refinancing category it will fall under and each one has its own limitation and requirements to be met.
+An Equity Buyout is often misunderstood.
+It’s not about purchasing the house from the other spouse; it’s handled as a refinance loan, not a purchase loan.
+There are two types of refinances to consider.
+The court’s order for one party to buy out the other’s equity doesn’t dictate the type of refinancing, each with its own limitations and requirements.

 Two Types of Refinancing

-Obviously, the goal would be to classify the refinance as a rate and term, but there are specific requirements that must be addressed in the divorce settlement agreement to make that happen.
+To classify a refinance as a rate/term refinance, specific requirements must be addressed in the divorce settlement agreement.

-What if the Marital Home is Sold and One or Both Divorcing Parties are Planning on Purchasing New Homes?
+What if the Marital Home is Sold and New Homes are Purchased?

-How Can Involving a CDLP Help With Mortgage Financing and the Marital Home?
+How Can a CDLP® Help with Mortgage Financing and the Marital Home?

-Involve a Certified Divorce Lending Professional (CDLP) in the early settlement stages and obtain a complete analysis of the mortgage financing requirements.
-This essential and necessary step can help provide a smooth transaction post-divorce and remove unnecessary burdens and frustrations.
+Involving a Certified Divorce Lending Professional (CDLP®) early in the settlement stages ensures a complete analysis of mortgage financing requirements.
+This essential step provides a smooth transaction post-divorce, removing unnecessary burdens and frustrations.

-Always work with a Certified Divorce Lending Professional (CDLP) when going through a divorce and real estate or mortgage financing is present.
+Always work with a Certified Divorce Lending Professional (CDLP®) when dealing with divorce and real estate or mortgage financing.
+Their expertise ensures a smooth and successful transition during the divorce process.

 This is for informational purposes only and not for the purpose of providing legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are estimates provided for informational purposes only and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.